JorgeSarricolea/Programming-Course/Data Structures/README.md

 The constructor of the Stack class initializes an empty list called "items" that will be used to store the elements of the stack.
 The is_empty() function returns True if the list is empty and False otherwise.
 The push(item) function adds a new element to the end of the list using the append() method.
 The pop() function removes the last element added to the list using the pop() method with no arguments, which removes the element at index -1.
 The size() function returns the length of the list of elements.

 ## Queues

+A queue is a data structure in which elements can be added to the end of the queue and removed from the beginning of the queue.
+This is known as the First In, First Out (FIFO) principle, which means that the first element to enter the queue is also the first to leave.
+Queues are commonly used in data processing algorithms and in applications that require real-time event management.

 ```
 class Queue:
     def __init__(self):